I just bought the iPhone app called One Click Pony. How do I use it?

 I forgot my password.
 How can I retrieve it?

 Use the password reset function located here: provide link.

 Do you have a phone number?

-Yes (1-408-766-4378), but it is just a message service.
-Leave a message and include your email address and we will get back to you.
+Yes (1-408-766-4378), but I cannot always pick up.
+So leave a message and include your email address and we will get back to you.